 Once you’re a licenced AAT Bookkeeper, you’ll then need to find a way to advertise your services, which is easiest to do by creating your own professional website (which gives information about you and what makes your services different), applying to postings on job boards (some employers offer, or would consider part-time, remote working) or building up a client base using sites like Upwork and/or People Per Hour.
 A handful of satisfied customers is often all it takes to get the flow of business going!

-Want to make the most of the knowledge and experience you have built up throughout the course of your career?
+Want to make the most of the knowledge and experience you’ve built up throughout the course of your career?
 Consulting can be an appealing option for retired professionals who want to share their wealth of knowledge with others – in exchange for a fee.
 Businesses often work with consultants to gain access to specialist knowledge and advice that will help them to make improvements and increase their success.
 For example, a local company or an individual might need help implementing new procedures or training every few months.
 You might well be surprised at how valuable your skills are to others.

 Consultants usually work on building up a reliable client base who will then call on their skills as and when they need them.
 Networking is usually the main way of building up a client base in this space, so it is important to have your LinkedIn profile polished, and to spend time each week meeting people from your network and beyond.